Findwise/Hydra/README.md

 ```

-Hydra will print out the processed document, that should contain a title aswell as the imported text.
+Hydra will print out the processed document, that should contain a title as well as the imported text.
+Try modifying the configuration, inserting it again, then insert a new document and see what happens!

 ## Debugging